CurePeach/curepeach.github.io/README.md

-# website
+# Clarissa T - Portfolio Website

-This is the repository for my website.
-This includes all code, images and other parts of my website.
+This is the repository for my website which will include code, images and other components.

+It will display my skills, the courses I have completed, the projects I have undertaken, my work experience and more.